tombewley/tombewley.github.io/_pages/notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.md

 $$\hat{\pi}=\arg\min_{\pi\in\Pi}\mathbb{E}_{s\sim d_\pi}[\mathcal{L(s,\pi,\pi^*)}]$$

-Traditional approaches to [Imitation Learning](Imitation%20Learning) instead train a policy to perform well under the distribution encountered by $\pi^\ast$, $d_{\pi^\ast}$.
+Traditional approaches to imitation learning instead train a policy to perform well under the distribution encountered by $\pi^\ast$, $d_{\pi^\ast}$.
 Poor performance can result.
 A naïve solution would be to iterative train a new policy for each timestep $t$, on the distribution of states induced by all previously-trained policies, but this is extremely computationally intensive.
 The generic `DAgger` proceeds as follows:
 - Initialise an imitation policy $\hat{\pi}_1$.
 - Use $\pi^*$ to gather a dataset $\mathcal{D}$.